yongce/AndroidLintTools/README.md

 Show the usage of 'arcleaner':

 ```
 $ arcleaner
+ARCleaner version: 1.1.0
 Usage: arcleaner <lint result XML file> [<true|false> <fileMatchReg>]
 ```

 The second parameter (optional) for 'arcleaner' indicates if only clean unused files (not including the resources items in 'values' files).

 For example,